North Korea’s Kim Jong Un says country to increase number of nuclear weapons ‘exponentially,’ state media reports - KESQ

 SEOUL (Reuters) – North Korean leader Kim Jong Un said the country is now implementing a nuclear force construction policy to increase the number of nuclear weapons “exponentially,” state media KCNA said on Tuesday.

-A strong military presence is needed to face “the various threats posed by the United States and its followers,” Kim added.
+A strong military presence is needed to face “the various threats posed by the United States and its followers,” he added.

+Kim also said North Korea is facing a “grave threat” from what it sees as a US-led nuclear-based military bloc in the region.

+South Korea’s deputy defense minister for policy, Cho Chang-rae, and his US and Japanese counterparts on Tuesday condemned Pyongyang’s recent diversification of nuclear delivery systems, tests and launches of multiple ballistic missiles.

 The-CNN-Wire